ryan-story/pmpp/chapter-18/README.md

 We implement all of the kernels discussed in Chapter 18.

-In particural we implement:
+In particular, we implement:
 - Scatter kernel and its corresponding host code from `Fig. 18.5`
 - Gather kernel and its corresponding host code from `Fig. 18.6`
 - Thread coarsening kernel and its corresponding host code from `Fig. 18.8`
 - Thread coarsening and memory coalescing kernel and its corresponding host code from `Fig. 18.10`

-For each kernel we implement the corresponding host codebase.
+For each kernel, we implement the corresponding host codebase.
 All implementations can be found in [cenergy.cu](./code/cenergy.cu).
 We implement a simple benchmark, comparing the performance between different approaches.
 The benchmark implementation can be found in [benchmark.cu](./code/benchmark.cu).
 Note that our benchmark includes copying the data from host memory to device constant memory via `cudaMemcpyToSymbol`.

 ## Exercises